pauloburke/PiCluster/README.md

          option host-name "picluster-worker-1";
       }
     ```
-    > Where `dc:a6:32:6a:16:87` is the MAC address of the first worker node.
+    > Where `dc:a6:32:6a:16:87` is the MAC address of the first worker node and `6a53f8b0` is the node's serial number.

 6. Reboot the head node with `sudo reboot`.

 7. Boot the first worker node and connect to it via SSH:
     ```bash
     ssh pi@192.168.50.11
+    ```

+8. Enable SSH on boot by running:
+    ```bash
+    sudo systemctl enable ssh
     ```

 9. Run the following commands to avoid error messages during boot: